jeanmathieupotvin/digest/README.md

 # Description

-Package `digest` is a small framework designed to more easily manipulate results stemming from [Viome](https://www.viome.com/) Gut Intelligence Test® kits.
+Package `digest` is a small framework designed to easily manipulate results stemming from [Viome](https://www.viome.com/) Gut Intelligence Test® kits.
 It lets you construct collections of `Food` objects and efficiently search, filter and sort them.
 It has built-in data parsers and validators, and can sanitize queries passed to the collection.
+It is purposely kept minimal, and focuses on speed.

 # Installation